 If there are two P-Asserted-Identity values, the verification service shall check each of them until it finds one that is valid.

-NOTE: As discussed in draft-ietf-stir-rfc4474bis, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
-The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of STIR.
+As discussed in RFC 8224, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
+The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of this specification.
 It is expected that future SHAKEN documents will address these use cases.

 Verification Error Conditions

 If the authentication service functions correctly, and the certificate is valid and available to the verification service, the SIP message can be delivered successfully.
-However, if these conditions are not satisfied, errors can be generated as defined draft-ietf-stir-rfc4474bis.
+However, if these conditions are not satisfied, errors can be generated as defined RFC 8224.
 This section identifies important error conditions and specifies procedurally what should happen if they occur.
 Error handling procedures should consider how best to always deliver the call per current regulatory requirements while providing diagnostic information back to the signer.

-There are five main procedural errors defined in draft-ietf-stir-rfc4474bis that can identify issues with the validation of the Identity header field.
+There are five main procedural errors defined in RFC 8224 that can identify issues with the validation of the Identity header field.
 The error conditions and their associated response codes and reason phrases are as follows:

 403 – ‘Stale Date’ – Sent when the verification service receives a request with a Date header field value that is older than the local policy for freshness permits.
 The same response may be used when the "iat" has a value older than the local policy for freshness permits.